The Siberian Tiger – the silent master of distance

 For him, snow is an archive.

-He recognizes when an animal has been here – whether it is hungry, injured, pregnant.
+He can tell when an animal has been here – whether it is hungry, injured, or pregnant.

 He reads in the frost, like others read books.

-Even hours later, he can still smell the direction a deer turned before fleeing.
+Even hours later, he can still smell which direction a deer turned in before it fled.

-And when the snow falls, for him it is not white, but movement.
+And when the snow falls, for him it's not white, but movement.

 The body of a silent thunderstorm